British Rail Class 121: Chiltern Railways

 In 2003, Chiltern Railways reintroduced "Heritage" diesel multiple units on its Aylesbury to Princes Risborough shuttle service.
-For this purpose, unit 121020 was purchased from Network Rail, and heavily refurbished to allow it to operate passenger services.
-It was repainted into Chiltern Railways blue livery.
-The introduction of this unit allowed the release of a "Network Turbo" unit.
-This unit has been fitted with secondary (magnetic) door locking and other safety features, and thus was exempt from 30 November 2005 deadline for the withdrawal of all Mark 1 vehicles.
-Electronic destination indicators and internal passenger information systems were recovered from "Network Turbo" 165 032 at refurbishment and fitted to this unit.
+For this purpose, unit 121020 was purchased from Network Rail and heavily refurbished to allow it to operate passenger services.
+It was repainted into Chiltern Railways' blue livery.
+The introduction of this unit allowed the release of a Network Turbo unit; this unit has been fitted with secondary (magnetic) door locking and other safety features, and thus was exempt from 30 November 2005 deadline for the withdrawal of all Mark 1 vehicles.
+Electronic destination indicators and internal passenger information systems were recovered from 165032 at refurbishment and fitted to this unit.
 The external exhaust pipes were rerouted through the brake van area.

 In May 2011, a second "Bubble Car" was reintroduced to regular service.
-Unit 121034, previously based at Tyseley Loco Works, was (less extensively) refurbished for use by the Birmingham Railway Museum.
+Unit 121034, previously based at Tyseley Loco Works, was less-extensively refurbished for use by the Birmingham Railway Museum.
 It is painted in BR Green livery and was also used on Aylesbury to Princes Risborough services, when required.